LalZzy/TextbookExtraction/README.md

 # TextbookExtraction
-Using pdfminer, a python library, to extract key concept from StatisticalModels, Davision.
+Using pdfminer, a python library, to extract key concept from 9 books.

 run scripts to install required packages.